langchain-ai/langgraphjs/docs/docs/concepts/low_level.md

 ### Entry Point

 The entry point is the first node(s) that are run when the graph starts.
-You can use the [`addEdge`](https://langchain-ai.github.io/langgraphjs/reference/classes/index.StateGraph.html#addEdge) method from the virtual [`START`][start] node to the first node to execute to specify where to enter the graph.
+You can use the [`addEdge`](https://langchain-ai.github.io/langgraphjs/reference/classes/index.StateGraph.html#addEdge) method from the virtual [`START`](https://langchain-ai.github.io/langgraphjs/reference/variables/index.START.html) node to the first node to execute to specify where to enter the graph.

 ```typescript
 import { START } from "@langchain/langgraph"